The Ultimate List of Mystery Books for 2024

 I was on pins and needles as this thriller unraveled, addressing systemic racism in private institutions in the process.

-Find this book in Books Set in High School / Dark Academia Novel / Stalker Books / Psychological Thriller Books
+Find this book in: Books Set in High School / Dark Academia Novels / Stalker Books / Psychological Thriller Books / Fun Books for Teens / Best Books of 2021

 Love books like these?
 We do too!
 That’s why we created a list of our favorite dark academia books!